Central Montessori Academy – Toddler, Preschool and Elementary in Northwest Cincinnati

 The Montessori approach is based on scientific evidence, and has been a part of numerous scientific studies that speak to the positive academic outcomes of students attending Montessori education programs.

-In a study published by in the professional Journal of School Psychology, preschool students were tested both at the beginning and end of a school year.
+In a study published in the professional Journal of School Psychology, preschool students were tested both at the beginning and end of a school year.
 Those who attended an authentic Montessori school (like CMA) scored higher in multiple areas, such as: executive functioning, reading, math, vocabulary, and social problem-solving.

 Central Montessori Academy is currently a member of the American Montessori Society, which underscores our commitment to offering a certified, traditional Montessori program.